Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

   const cols = 10
   const array = []

-  // Fill array with 18 arrays each containing
+  // Fill the array with 18 arrays each containing
   // 10 zeros (0)

   return array